mbabynames search ✿

 Harlow Anne

-Harlow ("noble and strong") and Anne ("grace, favour").
+Harlow ("army hill") and Anne ("grace, favour").
 Two distinct meanings that create a name with range.
 At 2 syllables, Harlow needs a shorter middle to stay balanced.
 Anne does that.

 Harlow Lark

-The meaning of Harlow is "noble and strong"; Lark is "songbird".
+The meaning of Harlow is "army hill"; Lark is "songbird".
 There is a natural balance between the two.
 At 2 syllables, Harlow needs a shorter middle to stay balanced.
 Lark does that.

 Flowing and rhythmic